Aylos9er/Aspect/cookbooks/crystal_preferred_orientation_olivine_fraters_billen_2021/doc/crystal_preferred_orientation_olivine_fraters_billen_2021.md

 based on a section in {cite:t}`fraters_billen_2021_cpo` by Menno Fraters and Magali Billen published in 2021.*

-This cookbook explains how to set up a numerical experiment for rock fabric developments of a single olivine particle under simple shear macroscopic strain.
+This cookbook explains how to set up a numerical experiment for fabric developments of a single olivine particle under simple shear macroscopic strain.
 It uses ASPECT's
 crystal preferred orientation implementation, which is described in detail in